 The original hub generator was the Sturmey-Archer Dynohub, manufactured from 1936 through 1984.
 Sturmey-Archer (now of Taiwan) has introduced new Dynohub models as of 2010.
 Our article about Dynohubs also includes information useful with other hub generators.

-The fanciest an most expensive hub generators are made by Busch & Müller, in Germany.
+The fanciest and most expensive hub generators are made by Wilfried Schmidt Maschinenbau in Germany and are sold as Schmidt or SON hub dynamos.
 These have a special feature which protects them from condensation of moisture inside.
 Models are made for different dropout spacings and wheel sizes.

 Advantages: These are the most efficient and most reliable bike generators, with the least amount of drag when turned on.
 No possibility of slipping.
 Very inconspicuous on the bike, so theft resistant.
 The easiest generator to move from bike to bike: just trade wheels, assuming the wheel sizes are the same.